 Wedding invitations can be one of the most confusing parts of planning your nuptials.
 Not only do you have to find a wedding invitation design that perfectly represents the event you are putting together, but there is also a lot of wedding etiquette to keep in mind, and it seems like the rules are always changing.

 Many guidelines are often based on old-fashioned customs, while other tips overcompensate with modernity and leave behind any semblance of decorum.
-That’s why we’ve put together a list of tips and tricks for having invitations that are contemporary enough for your friends to understand, but follow etiquette well enough to avoid shocking your older relatives.
-These simple dos and don’ts will spell out the rules so that there will be no confusion – after all, you have enough to do while planning a wedding!
+That’s why we’ve put together a list of tips and tricks for having wedding invitations that are contemporary enough for your friends to understand, but follow wedding etiquette well enough to avoid shocking your older relatives.
+These simple dos and don’ts will spell out the wedding invitation rules, so that there will be no confusion – after all, you have enough to do while planning a wedding!

-Photo by Brett Hickman Photographers; Floral Design by Flowers by Cina
+Photo by Brett Hickman Photographers

-- Do choose an RSVP deadline that both gives your guests time to reply, as well as buffer time for your caterer and venue head counts.
+Make sure you choose an RSVP deadline that both gives your guests time to reply, as well as buffer time for your caterer and venue head counts.

-- Do get the name of your guest’s “plus one” for established relationships.
+If possible, get the name of your guest’s “plus one” for established relationships.
 The personal touch will be appreciated, and your loved one’s significant other might be hurt by merely seeing “and guest” instead of their name.

-- Do use correct titles (Dr., etc.) and spell all names correctly.
+It's important to use correct titles (Dr., etc.) and spell all names correctly.
 These are supposed to be addressed to people you care about, after all.